giacbrd/SmartPipeline/docs/usage.rst

 Consider using threads when I/O blocking operations are prevalent, while using multiprocessing when stages execute long computations on data.
-In case of no concurrency the pipeline simply runs a "chain" of :meth:`.Stage.process` on each item, while with concurrency Python queues are involved, so items may be serialized.
+In case of no concurrency the pipeline simply runs a "chain" of :meth:`.Stage.process` on each item, while with concurrency Python queues are involved and items may be serialized.

 If you intend to define stages that can run on multiple processes, please read :ref:`concurrency-section` about further, important details.